Wood species

 Jugastrum, one of the rare species of wood from which sapwood is mainly used

-Jugast is not a wood of interest to the wood processing industry because there are not large quantities, it grows slowly and does not reach large sizes.
-It can, however, be appreciated by wood turners or carpenters looking to work with special or more unusual species, possibly where growing conditions have led to interesting defects such as corrugated grain.
-Jugastru is a species that also grows in Romania, in lowland and hill areas.
-It is used as an ornamental tree or shrub in the parks of European cities, being a very pollution-resistant species.
-Find out more about the natural range, the characteristics of the tree and the wood, as well as curiosities and old traditions related to the jugaster.
+Jugastar is not a wood of interest to the woodworking industry because there are not large quantities, it is difficult to grow and does not reach large sizes.
+It can, however, be appreciated by wood turners or carpenters looking to work with special or more particular species, possibly on which growing conditions have led to interesting defects such as wavy grain.
+Jugaster is a species that also grows in Romania, in lowland and hilly areas.
+It is used as an ornamental tree or shrub in the parks of Europe's cities, being a very pollution-resistant species.
+Find out more about the natural habitat, the characteristics of the tree and the wood, as well as curiosities and old traditions related to the jugaster below.

 yucca wood